MaximeMalecot/RatFlow-SDK/packages/ratflow-sdk-react/README.md

     auth: {
     	appId: string;
-    	appSecret: string;
     };

 	options: {
 		debug?:  boolean;
 		trackMouse?:  boolean;
 		useBeacon?:  boolean;
 	}

 # Tracker hooks
-The ratflow-react-sdk library provide a set of hooks to allow you to track any meaningful event happening on your app.
+The ratflow-react-sdk library provides a set of hooks to allow you to track any meaningful event happening on your app.

 ## Usage
 Each hook follows the same pattern with a ref that you just have to assign to your tracked element, and provide your tag identifier: